Tuquyk/pingpong/README.md

-Based on the Python Pong Game with Pygame (https://github.com/educ8s/Python-Pong-Game-with-Pygame), this version features player-controlled paddle movement using the mouse instead of buttons, along with added sound effects for ball and paddle collisions.
+Based on the Python Pong Game with Pygame (https://github.com/educ8s/Python-Pong-Game-with-Pygame), this version features player-controlled paddle movement using the mouse instead of buttons, different difficulties along with added sound effects for ball and paddle collisions.

 # instructions
 - run `pip install -r requirements.txt`